How gas prices have changed in South Carolina in the last week - NewsBreak

 #3.
 Virginia: $0.162

-You may also like: 30 highest-rated ‘cheap eats’ in CharlestonCopyright 2022 Nexstar Media Inc. All rights reserved.
+You may also like: Where people in South Carolina are moving to mostCopyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.